All Episodes

 Exactly.

-I I believe the leader of the council after our rest actually put out a big statement essentially saying protesters way up.
+I believe the leader of the council after RS actually put out a big statement essentially saying protesters way up.

 Do you actually want to keep on protesting?

-When I uh when when this judgment came in, uh what Bean said here, he uh he specifically mentioned again reader protests that like if the the judgment could have act as a centre for further protests, which could be treated as disorderly, and if unlawful protests were treated as relevant, there's risk of incur of encouraging like further lawlessness.
+When this judgment came in, what Bean said here, he specifically mentioned, again, read the protest that if the judgment could have acted as incentive for further protests, which could be treated as disorderly, and if unlawful protests were treated as relevant, there's risk of encouraging further lawlessness.

-And instead, so instead of using the powers to um you know shut down the hotels, the that like the police should use applications to restrain unlawful protests again with section 14.
+And instead, so instead of using the powers to shut down the hotels, the police should use applications to restrain unlawful protests.

-Licks back to what I said earlier, and again, like the the judge, but it's been here, said, Oh, these protests are unlawful, illegal, disorderly.
+And again, the judge, but it's been here, said, oh, these protests are unlawful, illegal, disorderly.

 Again, as we said before, the disorder is not caused by the protesters on the ground.